Life-Size: Legacy

+Home media

+The film was released on VHS and DVD on May 30, 2000.
+It has never been available for purchase or rental on digital release services, such as Amazon Instant Video or Apple TV.
+On October 15, 2025, it was announced that Life-Size would be released on the streaming service Disney+ on November 7, 2025; which it subsequently was with a new HD widescreen remaster.

 Sequels

 A sequel to the movie was first reported in November 2012.
 In January 2014, Disney Channel announced that they were working on a sequel to Life-Size titled Life-Size 2, with Tyra Banks reprising the role of Eve.
 In March 2015, Banks tweeted that they were still working on the script.
-In September 2015, Banks said to Hollywood Life: "We have gotten many drafts of scripts, and the one thing I can say is that to the Disney Channel executives, Life-Size is so precious.
+In September 2015, Banks said: "We have gotten many drafts of scripts, and the one thing I can say is that to the Disney Channel executives, Life-Size is so precious.
 It's like their baby, so they just want it perfect.
 They keep redoing it, and redoing it, and redoing the script, and we are in another round of redos, and we're hoping for Christmas 2016."
 Banks once again announced her involvement with the film during an interview with Variety in December 2015: "There is no one else that can play Eve but me, thank you very much!
 I'm just joking with you, but yes, I am going to be Eve."

 In April 2017, it was announced the film would debut on Freeform in December 2018.
 Banks stated in a January 2018 interview that the script was almost finished, and that production was expected to start in the summer of 2018.
 In July, Francia Raisa was confirmed to star.
-In mid-November 2018, it was announced on Freeform TV that Life-Size 2 would debut on December 2, 2018.
+Lohan was set to reprise her character but scheduling conflicts with her MTV show prevented her from filming in America.
+However, Banks assured Lohan would "be in the movie in some kind of way."
+In mid-November 2018, it was announced that Life-Size 2 would debut on December 2, 2018.

 In February 2020, Banks revealed she was working on Life-Size 3.
 In October 2022, the possible sequel was also brought up while Banks hosted Dancing with the Stars on Disney+.
+In August 2024, Banks teased its development and Lohan's potential return.
+In October 2024, Banks revealed that her pitch would follow Lohan's character Casey accidentally turning into a doll.
+In February 2025, Banks added, "I want another Black girl for the third one.
+I was talking to somebody very famous recently, about her starring in it."